MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 ## How to use RevoScaleR

-The **RevoScaleR** library is installed in all Microsoft R products.
+The **RevoScaleR** library is found in all Microsoft R products.
 You can use any R IDE to write R script calling functions in **RevoScaleR**, but the script must run on a computer having Microsoft R.

 **RevoScaleR** is often preloaded into tools that integrate with R Server, which means you can call functions without having to load the library.